 Prompts to Propositions:

-suggested this could be achieved using encoder-decoder models or next sentence prediction strategy. -
+@stroggozand@ketul1842discussed the idea of creating the correct boolean logic proposition from a given prompt.@stroggozsuggested this could be achieved using encoder-decoder models or next sentence prediction strategy. -

 OpenAI to HuggingFace Transition: User

-shared a function using the OpenAI API to generate a knowledge graph based on input system message and file prompts, and expressed a struggle to mirror similar logic with HuggingFaceâs Bloom. -
+.oo92shared a function using the OpenAI API to generate a knowledge graph based on input system message and file prompts, and expressed a struggle to mirror similar logic with HuggingFaceâs Bloom. -

 Web-Scraping for Datasets:

-clarified that C4 is a filtered version of the Common Crawl (CC), which crawls the web monthly. -
+@exponentialxpasked about the web-scraping techniques used in datasets like owt and c4.@cakikiclarified that C4 is a filtered version of the Common Crawl (CC), which crawls the web monthly. -

 GPU Recommendations:

-also recommended checking karpathy/nanoGPT on GitHub for information on how to train models using multiple GPUs, and suggested Lambda as a good choice for GPU rental.
+@exponentialxpalso recommended checking karpathy/nanoGPT on GitHub for information on how to train models using multiple GPUs, and suggested Lambda as a good choice for GPU rental.

 OpenAccess AI Collective (axolotl) Discord Summary